Politics Department Honors Program

-Early October: Full proposal submitted to department
+Mid-September: Full proposal submitted to department

-April: Submission of project to Department
+April: Submission of project to the department

-May: Honors Examination
+May: Honors examination

-June/July: Corrected final copies due to Library
+June: Corrected final copies due to Library

 If a standard thesis is 60-75 pages long, think backwards from the early Spring, when the project is due.
 For example, if one were doing a 3-chapter thesis, one might plan like this:

-Summer: Research, Literature Review
+Summer: Research, literature review

-September: Submit proposal to Director/write Introduction
+September: Submit proposal to advisor; write Introduction

-October: write Ch.
-1; revise Intro. (use the proposal!); formal submission of Proposal to Dept.
+October:Write Ch.
+1; revise Introduction (use the proposal!); formal submission of proposal to the department

 December: Revisions to Ch.
 2; write Ch.
-3; find Second Reader
+3; find second reader

 LENGTH: 7-10 pages

-Your proposal should include:
+The proposal should include:

-The deadlines for honors work in Politics during 2014-2015 are as follows:
+The deadlines for honors work in Politics during 2018-2019 are as follows: